-• Damage to public property and revenue:
+• damage to public property and revenue:

-Diverting potential state revenue to private parties (e.g., the gas deal between MVM [Hungarian Electricity Company] and MET Holding AG)
+➤ diverting potential state revenue to private parties (e.g. the gas deal between MVM [Hungarian Electricity Company] and MET Holding AG, related to István Garancsi, one of Orbán's closest oligarchs);

-➢ Forgoing potential tax revenue (e.g., forgiving billions of forints in tax debts without audits by the tax authority)
+➢ forgoing potential tax revenue (e.g. forgiving billions of forints in tax debts without audits by the tax authority);

-Diverting potential state dues to private parties (e.g., the residency bond- $\in$ 250,000 in addition to a $\in$ 29,000 fee, which is collected by some half-dozen firms close to Fidesz that are entitled to deal with it)
+diverting potential state dues to private parties (e.g. the residency bond, providing free entry to the EU-€250,000 per bond, in addition to a €29,000 fee, which is collected by some half-dozen firms close to Fidesz that are entitled to deal with it);

-Diverting state concessions to private parties (e.g., online gambling)
+diverting state concessions to private parties (e.g. online gambling);

-Expropriating leasing rights (e.g., on the basis of civil law, dispossession of rights to prelease state land that is rightfully due to private lessees)
+➤ expropriating leasing rights (e.g. on the basis of civil law, dispossession of rights to pre-lease state land that is rightfully due to private lessees);

-Diverting municipal or government real estate properties to individuals within the political family's sphere of interest at belowmarket values (e.g., the downtown Budapest real estate racket, which has given rise to alleged misappropriation)
+\succ diverting municipal or government real estate properties to individuals within the political family's sphere of interest at below-market values (e.g. the downtown Budapest real estate racket, which has given rise to alleged misappropriation);

-➤ Illegitimately diverting tender funds to overpriced bidders within the political family's sphere of interest (e.g., the series of tenders won by Simicska, Mészáros, Tiborcz)
+\succ illegitimately diverting tender funds to overpriced bidders within the political family's sphere of interest (e.g. the series of tenders won by Orbán's favorite oligarchs like Simicska, Mészáros, or Tiborcz [who is also Orbán's son-in-law]);